bgd-labs/aave-proposals-v3/src/20240924_Multi_UpgradeAllAaveInstancesTo32/UpgradeAllAaveInstancesTo32.md

 - The final deprecation of stable borrowing
 - Improvements on the eModes, introducing "Liquid eModes"

-_Please note: For existing users, the upgrade is 100% backwards compatible and no migration or similar is required.
-With introduction of liquid emode, entering and leaving an eMode still works via setUserEMode(categoryId) and getUserEMode(address user) like in previous versions of the protocol._

 The proposal will execute to following operations on each active Aave v3 pool:

-- Upgrade the Pool/L2Pool implementation to 3.2
+- Upgrade the Pool/L2Pool implementation to 3.2, which will internally set the stableDebtToken address to `address(0)` on all assets
 - Upgrade the PoolConfigurator implementation to 3.2
 - Deploy new ProtocolDataProvider compatible with v3.2, and set it on the addresses provider contract
 - Migrate all assets currently in eMode to be both borrowable & collateral in eMode